OpenRoberta/robertalab-ev3dev/README.md

     sudo systemctl mask openrobertalab.service

-If the ``openrobertalab`` package is installed and the service is running, the 'Open Roberta' menu item in brickman will allow you to connect to an Open Roberta server.
+If the ``openrobertalab`` package is installed and the service is running, the ``Open Roberta`` menu item in brickman will allow you to connect to an Open Roberta server.

+When a programm contains an infinite loop, it can be ``killed`` by pressing the ``enter`` and ``down`` buttons on the ev3 simulataneously.
+If this is not enough to terminate the program, holding the ``back`` button for one second will kill it, but together with it the connector.
+The connector will restart automatically, but one needs to reconnect to the Open Roberta server again.

 # build status #